News

 GMC OET requirements include obtaining a minimum score of B in each OET module to demonstrate English language proficiency.

-English proficiency is mandatory but it does not necessarily have to be proven by appearing for OET.
-Applicants can also appear for the IELTS Academic, or IELTS Academic UKVI.
+English proficiency is mandatory, but does not necessarily have to be proven by appearing for the OET.
+Applicants can also appear for the IELTS Academic or IELTS Academic UKVI.